A squib load, also known as squib rounds or just a squib, is when there is insufficient force behind a bullet to exit a barrel.

 If you notice any of these signs, stop immediately and check to see if you have a squib load.

-A squib load is when a round does not have enough force behind push a bullet out of a barrel, and thus the bullet becomes stuck in the barrel.
+A squib load is when a round does not have enough force to push a bullet out of a barrel, and thus the bullet becomes stuck in the barrel.

 Knowing what a squib is, how to detect one, and how to prevent them will help ensure you remain safe and you do not damage your firearm.